cclsenna/cclsenna/README.md

 ### Hi, I'm Caio.
 Web Development student in search for a entry level job.
-Currently focusing on full stack abilities, but is very fond of the back end subjects.
+Currently focusing on full stack abilities, but is very fond of back end technologies.

 ----